Tanay-Dwivedi/Python-Projects/Age_Calculator/readme.md

 The `age_calculator` function is then called with the extracted values of day, month, and year as arguments to calculate and print the person's age.

-In summary, this code prompts the user to enter their date of birth, extracts the day, month, and year, and then calculates and prints the person's present age using the `age_calculator` function.

 -----